 The operating frequency and inductor selection are interrelated in that higher operating frequencies allow the use of smaller inductor and capacitor values.
-However, a higher frequency generally results in lower efficiency because of MOSFET gate charge losses.
+So why would anyone ever choose to operate at lower frequencies with larger components?
+The answer is efficiency.
+A higher frequency generally results in lower efficiency because of MOSFET gate charge losses.
 In addition to this basic trade-off, the effect of inductor value on ripple current and low current operation must also be considered.